 - Friendship Song: "Rock N Roll Best Friends" is all about how the band members are the best of friends.

-- Intercourse with You: The No Pants Dance.
+- Intercourse with You: The No Pants Dance, featuring (of course) Ninja Sex Party.

 - Limited Lyrics Song: "Japanquest" (2nite) featuring cutting-edge lyrics like "Disco!", and "Business Tips" (Guardians Of The Zone) with about four lines of what the aliens think are viable business tips for humans.